OperationSpark/snake-fsd/README.md

 >
 > We can refer to each part of the snake as a `snakeSquare` Object which will have the following properties:
 >
-> - `snakeSquare.element`: A reference to the HTML element that represents a part of the snake.
 > - `snakeSquare.row`: A reference to the row where the `snakeSquare` currently exists.
 > - `snakeSquare.column`: A reference to the column where the `snakeSquare` currently exists.
 > - `snakeSquare.direction`: A reference to the direction that this particular `snakeSquare` is currently moving in.